 The mother in-law takes full charge of the baby.
-The bathe them, carry them, sing and change the nappies.
-If the couple has a maid the in-law directs her on what chores to perform.
+She bathe them, carry them, sing and change their nappies.
+If the couple has a maid, the in-law directs her on what chores to perform.

 Special yam pepper soup prepared during omugwo